ahmedhussainmv/todo-app/README.md

-# Todo App
+# Quran

 ## Description

-This Todo App is a client-side application built with Next.js, Shadcn UI components, and Tailwind CSS.
+This Quran is a client-side application built with Next.js, Shadcn UI components, and Tailwind CSS.
 It offers a secure and efficient way to manage your daily tasks.
 Here's how it works:

 1. **Password Protection**: Upon first use, you'll be prompted to set a password.
 This password is stored locally and required for subsequent logins, ensuring your todos remain private.